 A license to own this breed can be bought at your local municipal office for about $20.

 Bred as livestock dogs, Kangals are natural guardians.
 That said, they are much more people-orientated than many other herding breeds and are generally not aggressive to humans.

 With the proper training, they can also make great companions for children.

 This breed struggles to recognize boundaries and may attack stray or small animals, be aggressive towards intruders, or wander.

-Therefore, these dogs are not recommended for apartment life or small homes.
+Therefore, they are not recommended for apartment life or small homes.
 They need plenty of space, preferably on a farm or at least a large yard.

 These dogs are also not recommended for first-time pet owners.

-Can You Buy a Kangal Shepherd in the United States?
+Can you buy this breed in the United States?